Antisemitism in New Zealand: New antisemitism

 According to the local human rights group, Humanity Matters, over half of Jews in New Zealand reported in 2022 that they had encountered antisemitic misinformation or disinformation online that was either directly related to Israel or to anti-Zionism during the previous 12 months.

-The 2023 Hamas attack and subsequent Gaza war saw a rise in antisemitic sentiment in New Zealand as well, with Jewish community members and experts warning of real-life repercussions.
+The October 7 attacks and subsequent Gaza war saw a rise in antisemitic sentiment in New Zealand as well, with Jewish community members and experts warning of real-life repercussions.
 Following safety concerns from the New Zealand Police, Jewish-affiliated institutions such as the Holocaust Centre of New Zealand as well as schools and synagogues were temporarily closed for fear of attacks.
 Jewish people in New Zealand reported a sudden uptick of antisemitic slurs, threats of violence, and calls for the boycott of Jewish businesses.
 In November 2023, a statue of Dove-Myer Robinson, a former Jewish mayor of Auckland, was defaced with a swastika following a protest for a ceasefire between Hamas and Israel.

 On October 14, the Auckland War Memorial Museum, lit up in white and blue in a gesture of solidarity with Israel, drew over 100 pro-Palestinian protestors, who disabled the lighting installation, though accounts vary as to whether the lights were covered or damaged.
 The protest was followed by condemnation of the museum's perceived support of the war in Gaza, which led to an official apology by the institution being issued, though the apology itself was condemned by Jewish organizations as "shameful" and a "betrayal" of the NZ Jewish community.
 On November 7, pro-Palestinian graffiti was sprayed on the fence of the Beth Shalom centre in Auckland's Epsom suburb.
 An unsuccessful attempt was also made to set the property on fire.
 Google Maps had mistakenly listed the property as the local Israeli consulate.
 Behind the vandalised fence is a building that was until recently home to Habonim Dror Aotearoa New Zealand, a Socialist-Zionist youth movement.
 The incident was condemned by ACT Party Member of Parliament David Seymour, who reported the matter to Police.

 The Green Party MP Chlöe Swarbrick drew criticism for her public usage of the slogan "from the river to the sea, Palestine shall be free".
 The NZJC responded that "There is one very important question that was not put to Chlöe, and is not put to anybody who uses that phrase: do you believe that Israel should exist, do you believe in a two-state solution?
 I'd like somebody who uses that chant to actually answer that question."
-In an ongoing study conducted by the Holocaust Centre of New Zealand, half of Jewish parents surveyed, revealed that their children had been subject to antisemitism since the 2023 Hamas-led attack on Israel on October 7.
+In an ongoing study conducted by the Holocaust Centre of New Zealand, half of Jewish parents surveyed, revealed that their children had been subject to antisemitism since the October 7 attacks.